 Almost every breathing human being covets the life of a professional athlete.
-The conception is that for a few hours a week, a professional athlete can earn millions of dollars a year in addition to the fame and lifestyle.
+The perception is that for a few hours a week, a professional athlete can earn millions of dollars a year in addition to the fame and lifestyle.
 The skill set required is usually running fast, throwing far, or being able to shoot a sphere into a cylinder, and most Americans are in agreement that sports professionals are extremely overpaid.
 In this blogger’s opinion, that couldn’t be farther from the truth.

 Let’s take a look at the average NFL player’s career and how much the decision to play professional sports has helped a player’s finances over the course of his lifetime.

 Usually, the age when a player first recognizes they have the talent to become a true college athlete is around 14.
 If a student thinks they have the skills, there’s a pretty good chance that academics take a backseat to practice and conditioning.
 Of the 100,000 seniors in High School that play football every year, roughly 9,000 (Or 9%) are given full or partial scholarships to Division I or Division II schools.
 Let’s assume a student is good enough to get a full scholarship to a good University.
 Already, the student has saved ~$120,000 on a 4 year degree.